 Surgery is the treatment most often prescribed for dogs with extradural and intradural-extramedullary spinal tumors.
 These primary growths have a better outcome than tumors that are due to cancer in another part of the body.

-Here are other factors that determine if surgery is the right course to take:
+Veterinarians consider these other factors to determine the right course to take:

 The number of tumors.